UdhbhavSinghRana/CodeCollab/README.md

 5. **Use the Chat Box**:
    - Engage with other participants using the integrated chat box, facilitated by Socket.io.
    - Discuss ideas, ask questions, or coordinate coding efforts efficiently.

+6. **Save the Code**:
+   - Use the "Save Code" feature to download the code locally for offline access.

 ## Technologies Used
 ### Frontend: